wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-play-audio-to-a-caller-in-asp-net-core-dr.md

 To be able to use [The Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview), you'll need a voice application to store configuration data and generate a public/private key pair.

 How to do so?
 Don’t worry, I’ve got you covered.
-The [Vonage Voice API with ASP.NET: Before you start](https://learn.vonage.com/blog/2017/07/28/nexmo-voice-api-asp-net-configure-dr/) post outlines all the necessary configuration steps.
+The [Vonage Voice API with ASP.NET: Before you start](https://learn.vonage.com/blog/2017/07/28/nexmo-voice-api-asp-net-configure-dr/) post has a great outline of all the necessary configuration steps.

-In your project, in the appsettings.json file, make sure to initialize Nexmo with your API credentials as well as the App ID and private key you just created.
+In your project, in the appsettings.json file, make sure to initialize Vonage with your API credentials as well as the App ID and private key you just created.

 Now, let’s write some code!